-If you were a student in the ’80s or ’90s, you probably remember the distinctive click-clack of typewriter keys in typing class.
-There was a rhythm, a challenge, and—dare we say it—fun.
-By contrast, early computer classes often felt like staring into the abyss of a DOS screen, waiting for commands that made little sense.
+If you were a student in the ’80s or ’90s, you probably remember the distinctive click-clack of typewriter keys in your high school typing class. the class had a rhythm.
+It was a challenge, and it was fun, because each class meant that you could try to beat your previous words-per-minute best.
+By contrast, early computer classes often felt like staring into the abyss of a DOS screen, waiting for commands that made little to no sense.
+Let's take a look at why typing class beats computer class hands-down.

 The Typing Class Experience

 Typing class taught real, tangible skills.
 Students learned proper finger placement, quick keystrokes, and how to type without constantly looking down at the keyboard.
-There was also an unexpected bonus: confidence.
+There was also an unexpected bonus for being able to type fast or accurately or both, and that bonus was called confidence.
 As your speed improved, so did your sense of accomplishment.

 • Mini Anecdote: I remember Mrs. Thompson timing us on Fridays.
 The click-clack of the typewriters echoed through the classroom.
-Hitting 50 words per minute felt like winning an Olympic medal.
+Hitting 50 words per minute felt like winning an Olympic medal, and the kids who hit 80 words per minute, we knew they'd go far in life!

 • Typing tests were gamified in a way that made schoolwork feel like a challenge, not a chore.